bc15/bc15/README.md

 ### Hi there 👋
+My name is Bond Chaiprasit and I am currently a student at the University of California, Berkeley studying Data Science and Economics.

 <!--
 **bc15/bc15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.